aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/work-with-options-and-appearance-of-word-documents/_index.md

 {{% /alert %}}

-The following code example shows how to set the number of characters per line and the number of lines per page for a Microsoft Word document:
+The following code example demonstrates how to set the number of characters per line and the number of lines per page for a Microsoft Word document:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentPageSetup-DocumentPageSetup.java" >}}